-(Revised May 14, 2021) The Phase 3 protocols that must be followed for permitted in-person activities (previews, showings, listing appointments, inspections, walk-throughs, appraisals, etc.) include:
+(Revised May 21, 2021) The Phase 3 protocols that must be followed for permitted in-person activities (previews, showings, listing appointments, inspections, walk-throughs, appraisals, etc.) include:

-- · In-person activities must be by appointment only; - Face coverings are required to be worn at all times by real estate brokers, their clients, and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.). - · No more than ten (10) people, in addition to the broker, may be on site at any one time; and - Those persons must strictly follow social distancing guidelines by remaining at least six feet apart at all times.
+- In-person activities must be by appointment only; - Face coverings are required to be worn at all times by real estate brokers, their clients, and industry partners unless the seller instructs otherwise (i.e. the seller explicitly allows fully vaccinated persons to not wear a face covering in the property); - · No more than ten (10) people, in addition to the broker, may be on site at any one time; and - Those persons must strictly follow social distancing guidelines by remaining at least six feet apart at all times.